Stockholm Roller Derby: History

 The first roller derby league in Sweden, Stockholm Roller Derby was founded by Nattis Mörkenstam, Linn Hultström, Jenny Stendahl, Emmelie Bogårdh and Michel Diaz Nocetti and initially practised in a garage.
 They struggled to find a permanent practice venue, and initially recruited only slowly.
 However, the league received a major boost when the film Whip It! was released, and found training space in an abandoned shopping mall.
 By mid-2010, the league had forty skaters, while three other leagues had emerged in the country, including the Crime City Rollers.

 Stockholm played their first bout in October 2010, against Helsinki Roller Derby, and took part in the first all-Swedish bout in March 2011, against Crime City.
 The league also participated in the first Scandinavian tournament, "Battle of the Nordic Light", losing to Helsinki but beating Copenhagen.

 In October 2011, Stockholm became an apprentice member of the Women's Flat Track Derby Association, and it graduated to full membership in December 2012.
 Seven of Stockholm's skaters were selected to play for Team Sweden at the 2011 Roller Derby World Cup.

+Stockholm also has a group of cheerleaders named the "Beerleaders" who are a group of fans that cheer on Stockholm's team and officials.